mlamby/crisp/readme.md

  - Mathematical functions, `+`, `-`, etc.
  - A small set of built in functions, such as `list`, `list?`, `length`.
  - Building and evaluating lambda functions.
+ - Top level definitions using `define`.

 ## TODO

- - Definition of variables - lambdas can only be immediately invoked at the moment.
+ - Local binding of variables via `let`.
+ - Abbreviated forms of lambda definitions via `define`.
  - Garbage collection.
 Nothing is reclaimed at the moment.
  - Syntactic extensions.
  - Lots of other things that I don't know I'm even missing yet.